 Enter the authorization code into the application form.
-Within a few seconds, Affirm notifies you of the loan amount you’re approved for, the interest rate, and the number of months you have to pay off your loan.
+Within a few seconds, Affirm notifies you of our decision.
+If approved Affirm will let you know the loan amount you’re approved for, the interest rate, and the number of months you have to pay off your loan.

 You have the option to pay off your loan over three, six, or twelve months.
 Affirm states the amount of your fixed, monthly payments and the total amount of interest you’ll pay over the course of the loan.

 To accept Affirm’s financing offer, click Confirm Loan and you’re done.